msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 **Summary**

-The AI analysis suggests this skin lesion is borderline between benign and malignant, with no clear decision.
+The AI analysis suggests this skin lesion is borderline between "Benign" and "Malignant", with no clear decision.

 **Confidence Level**